ryanechternacht/email-problem/README.md

 ### Thoughts

-Performance seems a bit slow.
+1) Performance seems a bit slow.
 The culprit appears to be the global-mean transduction step.
 This makes some sense, since it's essentially O(n^2).
+2) I'm surprised that more emails don't get rejected for being too spammy (spam score > 0.3).
+My tests and general inspection show the transducer works correctly, but if we're generating data between 0 and 1, I would expect that distribution to be even and therefore, that more emails would get rejected.

 ## License